 Booming tourism has encouraged Goans to tap into their entrepreneurial spirit and pull out all the stops to keep travellers happy and coming back for more.
-Due to the monsoons, most restaurants, bars and clubs are closed and go dark from May till September.
 Here are some top picks for Goa shopping, nightlife and dining.

 There are small bazaars all over Goa where you can buy touristy souvenirs and no Goa fun guide would be complete without a few mentions.
 The Wednesday Flea Market at Anjuna used to be a place where backpackers and hippies sold unwanted belongings before they returned home.
 That doesn’t happen anymore, but you’ll find everything else: trinkets, t-shirts, belts and jewellery.
 Ingos’s Night Bazaar on Arpora hill between Anjuna and Baga offers an eclectic mix of Indian and Western stuff.
 At Marinha Dourado, a 10-minute drive from Calangute, is Mackies Saturday Night Market.
 For high end Indian fashion, check out Wendell Rodricks (www.wendellrodricks.com/home.htm) or Malini Ramani (www.maliniramani.com).